JennysJam/blog/content/blog/copygc/index.md

 ## The world smallest allocator

-Unlike mark and sweep, a copying collector relies on it's allocator to free memory, and thus we cannot use the standard library `malloc()` and `free()` function.
+Unlike mark and sweep, a copying collector relies on it's allocator to free memory, and thus we cannot use the standard library `malloc()` and `free()` function -- instead of calling a function to free memory on every object we've determined to be non-live, we implicitly free it when we swap the heap because all of the data in our allocator gets reused for future allocation.

 Thus, we will need an allocator!

 The simplest possible allocator is a _bump_ allocator: just a large contiguous region of memory, and an offset.
 Whenever an `allocate(size)` call is perform, it returns a pointer to the memory that is `offset` bytes into the memory region.
 The offset is then incremented by this size.